11 Best Screenwriting Software of 2023 (Free and Paid)

 - Provides in-built card module (helps you build story development, providing you visualizations to work with)

-- Comes with an in-built, rich formatting tool with script editor so that you can concentrate only on writing
+- It comes with an in-built, rich formatting tool with a script editor so that you can concentrate only on writing.

 - Offers services in multiple languages

 - Export scripts in multiple formats (PDF, FDX, Fountain, and Docx)